Through our Conflict Response Fund, we are reaching women and girls in Northern Rakhine State, Myanmar.

 The teachers were enthusiastic and constantly strived to improve their implementation of lessons and deepen their community connections.
 Their devotion to the students and their parents not only increased student engagement but also acceptance of the women’s and girls’ education program by the community.

-In February 2022 local teacher training resumed with further emphasis on social cohesion, gender awareness and inclusion, women’s empowerment, gender inclusion, women's health and hygiene, and gender-based violence.
+In February of 2022, local teacher training resumed with further emphasis on social cohesion, gender awareness and inclusion, women’s empowerment, women's health and hygiene and gender-based violence.

 Classes to enhance literacy, numeracy and life skills for both women and girls began in November 2021.
 All students received books, pens, pencils, erasers, sharpeners, rulers, T-shirts and umbrellas.

 The foundational skills classes for 30 Rohingya women met 2-3 hours per day 5 afternoons per week to cover basic numeracy and literacy.
 While 41% improved their reading and writing skills and 27% improved their numeracy skills, the classes made important contributions to breaking down social restrictions.

 Life skills classes for adolescent girls met 3 hours per day, 5 mornings per week.
 The classes covered: